HaiKamDesu/BBCF-Combo-FlowTree/PROJECT_STATUS.md

 ## Repository Structure (key items)
 - `BBCFComboFlowTree.sln` – Visual Studio solution that loads the hosting project and the static content project side-by-side.
-- `src/BBCFComboSite/` – ASP.NET Core project configured to serve the repository's root `index.html` and `dustloop-assets/`.
+- `src/BBCFComboSite/` – ASP.NET Core project configured to serve the repository's root `index.html` and `dustloop-assets/` via a physical file provider.
-- `src/SiteContent/` – .NET SDK content project that surfaces `index.html`, `dustloop-assets/`, and `reference/` inside Solution Explorer without duplicating the files.
+- `src/SiteContent/` – .NET SDK content project that links `index.html`, `dustloop-assets/`, `reference/`, and root docs into Solution Explorer without duplicating the files.
 - `index.html` – Static copy of the Dustloop Kokonoe combo page with asset paths rewritten to load from the local repository.
 - `dustloop-assets/` – Local stylesheets, scripts, and media captured from the Dustloop download that power `index.html`.
-- `reference/prototype/` – The original prototype landing page that previously lived at the project root; kept for historical context.
+- `reference/` – Supporting artifacts retained from earlier iterations of the project.
 - `.gitignore` – Ignores Visual Studio artifacts, local databases, .NET build outputs, and other environment-specific files.
 - `README.md` – High-level project introduction and local run instructions.